bentyeh/resources/bioinformatics/data.md

 Accessing SRA data
 - Web interface
-  - [Run Browser](https://www.ncbi.nlm.nih.gov/Traces/index.html?view=run_browser): Search by SRA Run Accession (`SRA#`) to see metadata, taxonomy analysis, read sequences, and data access information about the run, as well as a tool to download FASTA/FASTQ files for runs in the same SRA Experiment.
+  - [Run Browser](https://www.ncbi.nlm.nih.gov/Traces/index.html?view=run_browser): Search by SRA Run Accession (`SRR#`) to see metadata, taxonomy analysis, read sequences, and data access information about the run, as well as a tool to download FASTA/FASTQ files for runs in the same SRA Experiment.
     - The Data access tab indicates where the data is stored (NCBI, AWS, or GCP servers) and what types of egress is free.
     - The FASTA/FASTQ download web interface only allows a limited download of <5 Gb of sequence over HTTP. [[SRA Documentation](https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/)]
   - [Run Selector](https://www.ncbi.nlm.nih.gov/Traces/study/): Search by SRA, BioProject, BioSample, or GEO accessions to see all associated SRA Runs.
 Offers an interface to download metadata or retrieve the data from cold cloud storage to a cloud bucket.